diy-ejuice/diy-compendium/src/docs/faq/why-diy.md

 ### "I want to Save Money."

-It's true that finished DIY juice is usually cheaper by volume than even the most basic of commercial juice.
-I say "usually" because it's possible to pick up some truly awful stuff at $0.10/ml, and a juice using a lot of expensive flavorings can easily go over $0.20/ml.
-Granted the expensive stuff "should" taste better, but taste is subjective and maybe it doesn't matter that much to you.
+It's true that finished DIY juice is cheaper by volume than even the most basic of commercial juice.
 However, the combined cost for your super-awesome homemade super inexpensive e-liquid isn't the whole story.
 You need to spend money upfront, sometimes hundreds of dollars on flavors, nic, bottles, labels, safety equipment (goggles, gloves, etc) and either volumetric (syringes, pipettes, etc) or weight mixing (scale) equipment&hellip; all the things that you'll find elsewhere in this wiki, and then some.
 And then there's the cost of the juices that fail completely, the stuff you spill, the stuff you give away to your friends because you need feedback, etc. etc.

 It will pay off&hellip; eventually.
 If you're really curious, calculate the amount you spend per week on juice, compare that to the money you're going to spend to start up, and see how long it takes to get your money back.
 If you're super-budget conscious and spend $15 a week on liquid and your initial hardware capital (mixing stuff, etc.) costs you $40 and your juice cost is about $0.10/ml, it should take you about 3.5 weeks to recoup your costs.
 That's not always true, of course, since you will likely vape more on flavor tests and the like, and it doesn't quite cover the investment in bulk liquids you made.
 If your total outlay including flavors and nic base is closer to $200, it's more like 15 weeks.
 Still a good deal, but it's not the instant savings many imagine it to be.